Master Bathroom with freestanding tub and shiplap walls, the floor is dark gray 12x24 tiles and there are 2 vanities and a pair of barn doors.

 A beautiful home collage with kitchen, bathroom, and living room with vaulted ceilings

-Let’s take a deep breath and be smart about how we save money while building
+Be smart about how we save money when building

 I definitely have opinions about smart ways to SAVE and where it’s best to splurge when it comes to building a home.